Zhustas/Projects/Monopoly game/README.md

 # Monopoly game
-The task was to create a simple monopoly game.
+The task was to create a monopoly game, with requirements.

 ## GUI
 For GUI, I used raylib library.